Zyun-Y/DconnNet/README.md

 ## Citation
 If you find this work useful in your research, please consider citing:

-*Z. Yang and S. Farsiu, "Directional Connectivity-based Segmentation of Medical Images" in CVPR, 2023.*
+*Z. Yang and S. Farsiu, "Directional Connectivity-based Segmentation of Medical Images," in CVPR, 2023, pp. 11525-11535.*